redspr/psnbypass-psvita/README.md

 8. Enjoy Download!
 ```

-Thats the simple trick, and I hope this trick really help you to solve that problem.
+Thats the simple tutorial, and I hope this really help you to solve that problem.

-Credit: **author**
+Credit: **redspr**